 Company Overview

 A company overview introduces who you are and what you do.
-For a financial advisory firm, this section outlines the business's mission and the services it offers, such as tax planning, risk management, and comprehensive financial planning.
+For a financial advisory firm, this section outlines the business's mission and the services it offers, such as tax planning, risk management, and complete financial planning.

 This part of the plan should detail where your firm stands in the market.
 Mention any specialty that sets you apart from competitors or any niche markets like long-term care insurance you serve particularly well.